FinnishCancerRegistry/gleason_extraction_py/readme.md

 (e.g. "Gleason 3 + 4Some other text").
 We remove two kinds of expressions
 from text to simplify and shorten them.

-After cleaning the texts, `extract_context_affixed_values` is called on the given texts and table of regexes.
-After this we have the `match_type` (e.g. "a + b") and value string of a part of text (e.g. "3 + 4").

-The value string must now be parsed, i.e. the separate components must be collected into a structured format.
-The parsing rules are defined in `component_parsing_instructions_by_match_type` and `extract_context_affixed_values` is used in the parsing by `parse_gleason_value_string_elements`.
-This step can in rare cases produce problematic results, e.g. `match_type = "a + b"` but only "a" was succesfully parsed.
-A few of such problematic results are programmatically identified in `parse_gleason_value_string_elements`.

-In the last step we identify combinations of A/B/T/C values (at this point integers) which were not collected together previously (in e.g. `match_type = "a + b"` they are already collected together and need no further processing).
+After extraction we identify combinations of A/B/T/C values (at this point integers) which were not collected together previously (in e.g. `match_type = "a + b"` they are already collected together and need no further processing).
 This is necessary because many texts contain "tables" in